The person at the center of this case

 A federal arrest warrant was issued for Ali in the United States District Court, Eastern District of New York, on April 17, 1985, after he was charged with aircraft piracy.
 Remarks: Ali may reside in Cuba with his wife and children.

-Ishmail Muslim Ali, a prisoner in transit, allegedly used a hidden handgun to hijack the aircraft from St. Croix bound for New York and diverted it to Havana, Cuba.
+Ishmail Muslim Ali, a prisoner aboard the flight, allegedly used a hidden handgun to hijack the aircraft en route from St. Croix to JFK and diverted it to Havana, Cuba.

 A federal arrest warrant was issued in the United States District Court, Eastern District of New York, charging Ali with aircraft piracy.